-The Academic Resource Center is located in Simperman Hall and is open weekdays 9 a.m. - 4 p.m.
-Mon. - Thurs. and 8:30 a.m. - noon Fri.
-Evening tutoring is available 6 - 9 p.m., Sun. - Thurs.
+The Academic Resource Center is located in Borromeo Hall.
 Students should check with the director or the ARC webpage at the beginning of each semester for a complete tutoring schedule.
 Services from the Academic Resource Center are free, and all Carroll students are welcome.